Xwyk/SweTrackAPI/README.md

 For Windows developers:
  - For installing requerments (setup.cmd): py -3 -m pip3 install -r requerments.txt
  - For running unit tests (test.cmd): nosetests

+For testing:
+ - Add your secret username and password to the tests/config.py
+ - Run test.cmd / nosetests